Angmar2722/Angmar2722.github.io/cryptoHack0.md

 ![CryptoHack Image](/assets/img/exploitImages/cryptoHack/img1.png)

-So I made my first python script for solving a crypto challenge.
+So I wrote my first Python script for solving a crypto challenge (the Caesar Cipher).
 I know that this script is **very** inefficient as I could have just used (x-n) mod 26 to decrypt the text.
 Oh well....

 ``` python